texstudio-org/texstudio/utilities/manual/source/editing.md

 The side panel on the left offers a TOC view.
 The TOC shows the structure of your whole document by means of section commands (part, section, subsection, ...).
-A mouse over shows you, in which file the section actually is.
+A mouse over shows you in which file the section actually is.

 ![TOC View](images/TOC_standard.webp)

-The image shows this: A root file named document.tex that includes the file named file1.tex.
-The root file contains the section „Main text", while file1.tex contains the subsection „External".
-By placing the mouse pointer over this subsection in the TOC view, you find the file name file1.tex in the mouse over.
-This works even if the file is not open (but the document must be loaded by TeXstudio, s.
-Automatically load included files in editor settings).
+The image shows this: A root file named `document.tex` that includes the file named `file1.tex`.
+The root file contains the section \"Main text\", while `file1.tex` contains the subsection \"External\".
+By placing the mouse pointer over this subsection in the TOC view, you find the file name `file1.tex` in the mouse over.
+This works even if the file is not open (but the document must be loaded by TeXstudio, see Automatically load included files in editor settings).
 In this case a mouse click on the subsection in the TOC will open the file for you.
 Notice the different shades of color that indicate the sections are in different files.
-It can happen, that an included file doesn't contain any sections.
+It can happen that an included file doesn't contain any sections.
 Then the file name itself appears in the TOC (without file extension):

 ![TOC View with file](images/TOC_file.webp)

-The mouse over now would show the name of the file that includes file1.tex (namely document.tex).
-The indentation shows that the text of file1.tex is part of the section "Main text".
-You may like to choose a different color in the configuration dialog (s. option Use color in global TOC in [advanced editor settings](configuration.md#configuring-the-advanced-editor-settings-advanced-option)).
+The mouse over now would show the name of the file that includes `file1.tex` (namely `document.tex`).
+The indentation shows that the text of `file1.tex` is part of the section \"Main text\".
+You may like to choose a different color in the configuration dialog (see option Use color in global TOC in [advanced editor settings](configuration.md#configuring-the-advanced-editor-settings-advanced-option)).

 ### Using Bookmarks